JetBrains/intellij-sdk-docs/reference_guide/project_model/project.md

 Utility classes which can be used for modifying a project structure can be found in the package [projectModel-impl.openapi](upsource:///platform/projectModel-impl/src/com/intellij/openapi).
 Its [roots](upsource:///platform/projectModel-impl/src/com/intellij/openapi/roots/) subpackage contains instances and utilities intended for work with project and module source roots, including [ModuleRootModificationUtil.java](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/ModuleRootModificationUtil.java) and [ProjectRootUtil.java](upsource:///platform/projectModel-impl/src/com/intellij/openapi/projectRoots/impl/ProjectRootUtil.java).
 Project structure changes need to be performed in a [write action](/basics/architectural_overview/general_threading_rules.html#readwrite-lock).

-Refer to the [basic example](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/project_model/src/com/intellij/tutorials/project/model/ModificationAction.java) of an on-the-fly project structure modification to learn how it can be implemented.
+Refer to the [basic example](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/project_model/src/com/intellij/tutorials/project/model/ModificationAction.java) of on-the-fly project structure modification to learn how it can be implemented.

 ## Receiving notifications about project structure changes

-To receive notifications about changes in project structure (modules or libraries being added or removed, module dependencies being changed and so on), use the [message bus](/reference_guide/messaging_infrastructure.md) and the `ProjectTopics.PROJECT_ROOTS` topic:
+To receive notifications about changes in project structure (modules or libraries being added or removed, module dependencies being changed, and so on), use the [message bus](/reference_guide/messaging_infrastructure.md) and the `ProjectTopics.PROJECT_ROOTS` topic:

 ```java